If you want to get schooled on SaaS, Dan Martell is the master.

-After founding dozens of startups himself, Dan Martell shifted focus to helping businesses create growth roadmaps that will:
+After founding dozens of startups himself, Dan Martell shifted focus to helping businesses create growth roadmaps and solutions that will:

 What Academies and Bootcamps can learn from SaaS Academy's design, marketing, and community building strategies

-Here are three insights that all business founders can examine within their own organizations to achieve scalable, attainable growth.
+Here are three insights that all business founders can examine within to develop their own organizations to achieve scalable, attainable growth.